abitdodgy/words_counted/README.md

 counter.unique_token_count       #=> 13
 ```

-## Excluding tokens from the analyser
+## Excluding tokens from the tokeniser

 You can exclude anything you want from the input by passing the `exclude` option.
 The exclude option accepts a variety of filters and is extremely flexible.